 Springfield is a city located in the state of Missouri.
 The city serves as the county seat for Greene County and is part of the Springfield-Branson Metro Area.
-The city has a population of 167,319, according to recent estimates, making it the third most populous city in Missouri.
+The city is also known as the "Queen City of the Ozarks".
+The city has a population of 168,122, according to recent estimates, making it the third most populous city in Missouri.

 In the 1830s, Greene County was established.
 Campbell was given 50 acres of land which was to become the county seat.
 The town was incorporated in 1838.
-After its incorporation, Springfield grew at a fairly rapid rate.
-By the 1860s, the town had about 2,000 residents and it was known for being a commercial center.
+After its incorporation, Springfield grew at a relatively rapid rate.
+By the 1860s, the town had about 2,000 residents, and it was known for being a commercial center.
 Trouble was ahead, however, for the town.

 The largest age group in Springfield is the 25 to 44 group, making up 26% of the population.
 Over 18% are under age 18, while 14.5% are at least 65 years old.
 There are more females than males, making up 51.5% of the population.
 Just under 16% of the population of Springfield lives below the federal poverty line.

-The city’s primary industries are health care, manufacturing, education, tourism and retail.
-The largest employer in the city is Mercy Health System, which employs over 9,000 individuals.
-CoxHealth, Wal-Mart, Springfield Public Schools and Missouri State University are among the city’s top employers.
+The city’s primary industries are health care, manufacturing, education, tourism, and retail.
+The largest employer in the city is the Mercy Health System, which employs over 9,000 individuals.
+CoxHealth, Wal-Mart, Springfield Public Schools, and Missouri State University are among the city’s top employers.

 Springfield Population Growth